Bugmark-Simulator/bugmark_simulation/README.md

 Following are the steps to setup the experiment
 1. Run the script to clean the bugmark excange `~/src/bugmark_simulation/exercise/simulation/script/reset_scr` (Note: This step is not needed if you have setup a clean environment for the first time)
-2. Run the script to set the BugmTime
+2. Run the script to set the BugmTime (TODO: specify script)
-3. Run the script to create users
+3. Run the script to create users (TODO: specify script)

 When you run the experiment, you need to make sure the 'background services' are running:
-1. Run the script nightly
+1. Run the script nightly (TODO: specify script)

 ## Simulate user behavior